Published June 28, 2024

 How Helio Helps:

-While Helio primarily focuses on user research and testing, the insights from these activities inform UI token documentation.
-For instance, usability feedback on certain UI elements prompts adjustments in design tokens, ensuring documented standards meet user needs and preferences.
+While Helio primarily focuses on user research and testing, the insights from these activities ultimately inform UI token documentation.
+For instance, usability feedback on certain UI elements frequently prompts design token adjustments, ensuring documented standards meet user needs and preferences.

-To assess the achievability of key actions in designs, participants interact with the designs across multiple fidelity stages.
-The success rates of primary, secondary, and tertiary actions on the page indicate accessibility and engagement with crucial features.
+Participants interact with designs across multiple fidelity stages to assess the achievability of key actions.
+The success rates of the page’s primary, secondary, and tertiary actions indicate accessibility and engagement with crucial features.

-Primary actions such as sign-up or purchase buttons should achieve over 80% success on participants’ first click.
-Secondary actions, like accessing contact information, should exceed 70%, while tertiary actions require at least 55% success on the first click.
+Primary actions, such as sign-up or purchase buttons, should achieve over 80% success on participants’ first click.
+Similarly, secondary actions, like accessing contact information, should exceed 70%.
+Additionally, tertiary actions require at least 55% success on the first click.

 Interaction testing across design iterations

-Each of these actions corresponds to a directive given to a participant in a test, and the successful percentage of participants who click in the correct area are logged in the Interaction Matrix, pictured above.
-The green and red color coding of the framework gives a quick and clear view into what actions on the page are showing high success, and which ones need to be elevated.
+Each of these actions corresponds to a directive given to a participant in a test, and the successful percentage of participants who click in the correct area is logged in the Interaction Matrix, pictured above.
+The framework’s green and red color coding gives a quick and clear view of what actions on the page show high success and which ones need to be elevated.

-Over time, as new versions of the page are designed, the same interaction testing can be run to ensure that actions are seeing improvement rather than decline.
-On Advent’s Build an Audience page, the secondary action of adding an attribute was the only failed directive until version three of the page, where the primary Create action saw some difficulty.
+Over time, as new versions of the page are designed, the same interaction testing can be run to ensure that actions improve rather than decline.
+Specifically, on Advent’s Build an Audience page, the secondary action of adding an attribute was the only failed directive until version three, when the primary Create action saw some difficulty.

 View the Advent Interaction Matrix